Mister Photon: Any Type of Crew,

 PAL Video or PAL Camera Crew

-PAL is a European television frame rate & broadcast standard of 35 fps (frames per second), or 50 fps most commonly.
-Most PAL is a higher resolution than NTSC when it comes to standard definition video formats.
-High Definition PAL standards are the same pixel sizes as NTSC HD formats.
+PAL is a European television frame rate & broadcast standard of 25 fps (frames per second), or 50 fps most commonly.
+Most SD/older formats in PAL video were a higher resolution than NTSC when it comes to standard definition video formats, but this is OLDER technology.
+High Definition PAL standards are the same pixel sizes as NTSC HD formats or in 4K or larger formats.
+NTSC is used in several countries including USA, Canada, Japan among others.
+NTSC standards were dated by 60 fps, or 60 hertz, and are still broadcast in these frame rates, or recorded in another frame rate to be used in film, online video, DVD, BlueRay or non broadcast.
+Anything can be transferred from differing frame rates for television or video production.

 Skype us at: misterphotonmedia or Nick Teti (Colorado).